 What is the recommended treatment protocol?

 To treat depression or anxiety, patients should use the Fisher Wallace Stimulator® twice a day for 20 minutes on Level 2, once after waking up for the day and again before bed.
 To treat insomnia only, patients should use the device for 20 minutes on Level 2 before bed.
 It is important to create a consistent routine of daily usage.

 If symptoms go into remission (no symptoms), patients may continue using the device to maintain results.
 There are no withdrawal effects associated with decreasing or stopping use of the device.

 The device may be safely used with antidepressants and/or other medications.
 Do not reduce or stop taking your medication without first speaking to your doctor.

 What activities may I do while using the device?

 Resting quietly is best during a treatment session, but it’s fine to do other activities such as reading, watching TV, using the computer, or talking on the phone.

 How soon will I experience benefit?

-Most patients experience benefit in the first week of daily 20-minute treatments.
-The device should be used every day for 2 - 4 weeks before making a decision to keep it or return it.
+Most patients experience benefit in the first 1-4 weeks of daily treatments, but some can see results even faster.
+The device should be used daily for at least 2 weeks before making a decision to keep it or return it.

 May I use the device in combination with medication?